What is a Dynamic Character? Writing 101: Definition & Examples

 Infographic: "The Book Deal"

-There’s no formula for creating great characters
+Remember: there's no formula for great characters

 If your characters don't follow typical character arcs, you may find it’s harder to nail down exactly how their internal flaws and external conflicts should play out.
 But even in unconventional narratives, you can almost always rely on the basics.
 What does your character want?
 What’s stopping them from getting it?
 And will they find the strength to change?
 These questions will help you — and your characters — find the right way.